johnsonjh/dps8m-proxy/README.md

 ### Example setup

-* 🚧 ***TODO***: A complete example of a production installation using Linux, with the proxy on port 22, executing as an isolated and unprivileged user, in a `tmux` session — *should be provided soon*.
+* 🚧 ***TODO*** — A complete example of a production installation using Linux, with the proxy on port 22, executing as an isolated and unprivileged user, in a `tmux` session — *should be provided soon*.

 #### Example admin session